patrickpr/trapdirector/docs/01-install.md

 traphandle default /usr/bin/php /usr/share/icingaweb2/modules/trapdirector/bin/trap_in.php
 ```

-At the bottom of trapdirector configuration page, you will have list of PHP and module directories on your system.
+At the bottom of trapdirector configuration page, you will see a list of PHP and module directories on your system.
 If it shows `php-fpm` instead of `php`, you are using PHP-FPM and need to replace `/usr/bin/php` with something like `/sbin/php-fpm` in the above traphandle line.

 Next, set up the community in `snmptrapd.conf` (`public` in example):